brave/leo/src/components/README.md

   adding/removing props (though I suspect in future we'll have a workaround for this 2023-03-29).

+### Form Controls

+It is possible for web components to be set up as form controls.
+In order for this to work properly, we use a couple of heuristics for when to wire them up.
+1. The control must have a `value` or `checked` property
+2. The control **MUST** emit a `change` event when the value which the form submits changes, with the new value at `event.detail.{value|checked}`.

 ## React Components

 - React Components are a wrapper around the web components.